 By Anita Hamilton Monday, Oct.
 03, 2011

-A six-month drought, China's worst in 50 years, has devastated crops and drinking water supplies.
+A six-month drought, China's worst in 50 years,

 Photo Credit: Hao Tongqian Xinhua/Eyevine/Redux